Some contents or functionalities here are not available due to your cookie preferences!

 Photo courtesy of Emily Silverstone (RR’s Daintree Supporters Coordinator)

 When measured by length or weight, they are ranked #6 on the list of largest snakes in the world.
-A typical adult Amethystine Python will measure around 2 to 4 m.
+A typical adult Australian Scrub Python will measure around 2 to 4 m.
 Females generally weigh around 15 kg, while males are much smaller weighing in at an average of 5.1 kg.
 Some exceptional specimens have been confirmed to weigh over 30 kg!

-The Amethystine Python can be found in Indonesia, Papua New Guinea and Australia.
 They prefer warm, humid habitats with good water sources and Queensland’s population resides primarily in the rainforest.

 Some larger Australian and Papuan specimens catch and eat wallabies, and cuscus, waiting by creek and river banks for prey seeking drinking water, but the general diet of the amethystine python consists of birds, bats, rats, possums, and other small mammals.